Machado homers, O's end strained series vs Red Sox with win

-Manny Machado hit a long three-run shot for his third homer of the series and the Baltimore Orioles capped four tense days at Fenway Park with an 8-3 win over the Boston Red Sox on Thursday night.
+In a series marred by beanballs, brushbacks and racial rancor, the finale was decided in a more traditional way: when Baltimore scored five times in the fourth inning, including Manny Machado's long three-run homer.

-Machado hit a 466-foot drive over the Green Monster during a five-run fourth inning.
-Seth Smith had four of Baltimore's 17 hits.
+Seth Smith had four of the Orioles' 17 hits — including a bases-loaded, game-tying double in the fourth — and also scored on a double steal for his first stolen base since 2014.
+Defensive replacement Joey Rickard made a diving catch in right with the bases loaded to protect a five-run lead.

-In a four-game set marred by beanballs, brushbacks and racial rancor, the finale was a sedate affair decided in the fourth when the Orioles turned a two-run deficit into a 6-3 lead.
-Tyler Wilson (2-1) allowed three runs and six hits in six innings while making a spot start because scheduled pitcher Ubaldo Jimenez was forced to come out of the bullpen Wednesday,
+Tyler Wilson (2-1) allowed three runs and six hits in six innings.
+The 27-year-old right-hander was called up from Triple-A Norfolk for the spot start because scheduled pitcher Ubaldo Jimenez was forced to come out of the bullpen Wednesday.

-The Red Sox loaded the bases trailing 8-3 in the seventh, and Andrew Benintendi lined the ball deep to right field.
-Defensive replacement Joey Rickard got turned around but reached out to grab it with the tip of his glove as he fell to the warning track just a few feet in front of the bullpen wall.
+"There's a lot going on in the game right now," Wilson said.
+"I don't know if relief is the right word, but we're excited to get a win."

 Kyle Kendrick (0-1) made his season debut and allowed six runs and eight hits in four innings.
 Dustin Pedroia homered for Boston — the first of the year for the 2008 AL MVP.

-That was bad timing for the Baltimore starter that night, Kevin Gausman, who was ejected in the second inning after hitting Mookie Betts on the hip with a curveball.
-That forced manager Buck Showalter to use Jimenez in relief and bring Wilson up from Triple-A Norfolk on Thursday.
+That was bad timing for starter Kevin Gausman, who was ejected in the second inning after hitting Mookie Betts on the hip with a curveball.
+That forced Showalter to use Jimenez in relief and start Wilson on Thursday.

-The Orioles scored on a double-steal in the third, with Smith coming home when the throw to get Machado at second was off-line and in the dirt.
+"There was a lot here over the 10, 11 days that we were here," Red Sox manager John Farrell said.
+"Unfortunately, the bottom line is 4-5 is not what you're looking to do on the homestand against good teams."

 TRAINER'S ROOM